 With the theme of ‘Peace and Religious Youth Leaders,’ ACRP Seoul Peace Education Center supports inter-religious youth leaders programs such as Religions for Peace Asia Interfaith Youth Peace Camp, Religious Youth Peace School, and Peace Pilgrimage.

-Theme: “Asian Religious Communities in Action: Moving Towards an Inclusive, Peaceful Asia”
+Theme: “Asian Religious Communities in Action: Moving towards an Inclusive, Healthy, Prosperous, Peaceful Asia”

 Theme: “Unity and Harmony in Asia”

 The 8th Assembly was convened at Incheon, the Republic of Korea in August 2014 with the theme of “Unity and Harmony in Asia”.
 Over 450 participants from 26 countries in Asia and the Pacific participated in the Assembly, where a Special Workshop on the Reconciliation in the Korean Peninsula took place.
 The Workshop’s key achievement was the issuing of the Peace Declaration of the Korean Peninsula.
 The number of RfP Asia chapters reached 20 with the addition of the Malaysia and Myanmar chapters.